shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Ersie bounced up and down.
 "It's here!"
 She wiped her hands on a rag real quick and reached down to pick up the boots.
 She took them to the window to get a good look.

 They had an immensely ornate design plated in gold and red.
 Its magnificence was apparent despite the wear and tear on it.
-Mud squeezed into all its nooks and crannies, and fell off in flakes and particles when Ersie flexed them.
+Mud squeezed into all its nooks and crannies, and fell off in flakes and particles where Ersie flexed them.
 She put one on the ground and slipped a canine paw in.
 It went in a ways, but got stuck.
 Her wolf anatomy didn't mesh well with the boots.

 "Of course!"
 Ersie slapped her forehead.
 "It's made specifically for cats."